 2. Pay by direct debit

-If you are receiving paper bills and paying them by cash or cheque, you can usually make considerable savings by switching to paperless billing and paying by direct debit.
+If you are receiving paper bills and paying them by cash or cheque, you can usually make considerable savings by switching to paperless billing and bill pay by direct debit.

 Some suppliers offer discounts of up to £100 for making this small change.